redkubes/workshops/01-create-team/README.md

 2. Click on `Create team`.

-3. Provide a name for the team.
+3. Provide a name for the team - for the purpose of these workshops we recommend using `demo`

 4. Under NetworkPolicy, disable `Network policies` and `Egress control` (we will activate this later on).